aryadipsarkar/MusicPlayerAndroidApp-ClientPlayer/README.md

-# MusicPlayerAndroidApp-ClientPlayer
+# Music Player - *the Client*

-This is of one the two Android App (togethet together in sync) which will act a client between both.
+This is of one half of the Music Player Android App which will act a client between both.
 The first app, named *ServerAudio* stores a number of audio clips, such as songs or other recordings.
 The clips are numbered 1 through n, where n is the total number of clips.
 The app contains a service intended to be bound (as opposed to started), which exposes an API for clients to use.
 The API supports such functionality as playing one of the audio clips, pausing the clip, resuming